Fred Goodwin: Early career

 Born in Paisley, Renfrewshire, Goodwin is the son of a Scottish electrician and was the first of his family to go to university, attending Paisley Grammar School before studying law at Glasgow University.

-He joined accountants Touche Ross, and qualified as a chartered accountant in 1983.
+Goodwin joined accountants Touche Ross, and qualified as a chartered accountant in 1983.
 Between 1985 and 1987, he was part of a Touche Ross management consultant team at Rosyth Dockyard, and became a partner in Touche Ross in 1988.
 He was appointed a director of Short Brothers, and tasked with preparing the largest industrial employer in Northern Ireland for its 1989 privatisation.
 For Touche Ross he headed the worldwide liquidation of Bank of Credit and Commerce International after its collapse in July 1991.
 At 32, Goodwin was in charge of 1,000 people with teams from London to Abu Dhabi and the Cayman Islands that eventually returned over half the money from one of the most complicated, high-profile financial frauds ever.
 The extent of his role in the liquidation of Bank of Credit and Commerce International was questioned by finance journalist Ian Fraser.

 His move into banking came through his work at Touche Ross with the National Australia Bank, contributing due diligence to its 1987 takeover of Clydesdale Bank from the then Midland Bank and again with its 1995 takeover of Yorkshire Bank.
 During work on the latter he caught the eye of National Australia Bank executive Don Argus, and was invited to become deputy chief executive of Clydesdale in 1995, and as per his "five-second rule", accepted on the spot rising to chief executive of National Australia's British banking operations in 1996.
 Around this time he gained the moniker "Fred the Shred" from City financiers, reflecting a reputation for ruthlessly generating cost savings and efficiencies whilst at Clydesdale.

-He joined Royal Bank of Scotland in 1998 as deputy CEO to then-CEO Sir George Mathewson, who had ambitions to make RBS a major player rather than a national bank.
+He joined Royal Bank of Scotland in 1998 as deputy to then-CEO Sir George Mathewson, who had ambitions to make RBS a major player rather than a national bank.
 RBS made waves in 2000 with its £23.6 billion takeover of NatWest, a bank three times its size.
 Although Goodwin's predecessor Mathewson led the deal, it was Goodwin's diligence and ability to impress investors which secured it against fierce competition from the Bank of Scotland.
 The Sunday Times wrote that "The NatWest deal was the making of Goodwin," with Goodwin promoted to CEO in January 2001, soon after it was secured, dedicated to continuing Mathewson's vision.
 Goodwin lived up to his reputation, cutting 18,000 jobs by merging parts of RBS and NatWest.